sunny-aguilar/python-dsa/educative/class-01/notes.md

 a specific input size n.
 We then count the number of operations executed by an algorithm for a given input.
 The algorithm that results in fewer primitive operations is considered better.

-A ***primitive operations*** can be considered simple operations that are typically implemented as processor instructions.
+A ***primitive operation*** can be considered simple operations that are typically implemented as processor instructions.
+This includes assignment, reading from a variable, comparing two values, arithmetic operations, and calling a function.

 ## 2. Intro to Asymptotic Analysis and Big O